LonelyWolf-MQ/honeypot-grapher/README.md

 ## Project Functionalities
 - Collecting logs
 - Convert the logs into a json format that can be imported to neo4j using (apoc.import.json)
-- View the graph in neo4j
+- View the graph in neo4j with two different type of graphs (Timeline, Overview)
+## Graph Example

 ## To run the project what you need is:
 - Having python3 -_-.